Xalithh322/AnachyChessSkins/README.md

-Update: v2 -> v1.2.1
+Update: v2 -> v1.2.1:

-Version Overhaul: Cleaned up the versioning format.
-(No more random numbers we're following a proper system now lol).
+1. Version Overhaul: Cleaned up the versioning format.
+(No more random numbers we're following a proper system now lol)
-New Board Theme: Added the Wood board option to the selection menu.
+2. New Board Theme: Added the Wood board option to the selection menu.
-Fixed Board Notations: Corrected notations for the Black side.
+3. Fixed Board Notations: Corrected notations for the Black side.
 Previously, the board and coordinates were displayed the same way for both colors; now they flip correctly based on your side.
-Perspective Toggle: Added a button to visually swap colors.
+4. Perspective Toggle: Added a button to visually swap colors.
 You can now force the board to display from either the White or Black perspective whenever you want!